Chamal-Peiris/chamal-peiris/README.md

 ## 👦 About me

-I'm **Chamal Peiris** ,A **Full Stack Developer.**
+I'm a**Full Stack Developer.**
-I am a dedicated and a self driven software developer holding a Bsc(hons) Software Engineering degree, who can learn and adapt to the latest technology stacks in the IT domain.
+And i am a dedicated and a self driven software developer holding a Bsc(hons) Software Engineering degree, who can learn and adapt to the latest technology stacks in the IT domain.
 Further more , I would like to work with any project team while learning and supporting to reach the project goals and milestones.

 <br>